MailChimp and Klaviyo are among the marketing automation platforms that almost lead the pack.

 It’s a handy-dandy reporting tool that allows you to get all the data you need on everyone on your contact list.

 On MailChimp things are simpler.

 You can get all industry basic analytics under the campaign tab.
-The open rate, CTR, unsubscribes, etc. can be viewed at a glance.
+At a glance, you’re able to view the open rate, CTR, unsubscribes, etc.

 If you want to dive deeper, check out the results of your email sequence and you’ll be able to get a better insight into the performance.